-- This approach assumes that future growth in the resident population will influence the demand for jobs and consequently employment space.
+- 6.6.3 This approach assumes that future growth in the resident population will influence the demand for jobs and consequently employment space.
 It assumes an inherent equilibrium in the labour market, where employment opportunities are created to satisfy the employment needs of the local population.
-The ONS Sub-National Population Projections (2012) provide an indication of the future demographic profile across local authorities in England. - 6.6.4 Table 6-5 presents the labour supply-driven growth rates for Uttlesford and the PMA across the plan period.
-It suggests a 1.2% and 1.0% CAGR increase in employment across Uttlesford and the PMA respectively.
+The ONS Sub-National Population Projections (2016) provide an indication of the future demographic profile across local authorities in England. - 6.6.4 Table 6-5 presents the labour supply-driven growth rates for Uttlesford and the PMA across the plan period.
+It suggests a 1.2% and 1.0% CAGR increase in employment across Uttlesford and the PMA respectively up to 2033.